By Sandra Mann, CPA, CGA, QAFP®

 With 10 years to retirement you don’t want to invest your nest egg in a risky start-up or fledgling company.
 But, that said, you are probably in a position to retire in 10 years because of the growth you enjoyed through the stock market.

-It’s important to remember, that your retirement may start in 10 years, but your retirement could last for 30.
+It’s important to remember that your retirement may start in 10 years, but it could last for 30 or more.
 There is still a lot to gain from investing for growth.
-Depending on your goals and risk tolerance, a balanced growth portfolio is generally considered to be 50% to 60% of your savings invested in conservative high quality stocks, and the rest in bonds.
-This equation can be tweaked to 40% in stocks, if, at 10 years out from retirement, you are within 10% of your ultimate savings goal.
+Depending on your goals and risk tolerance, a balanced growth portfolio is generally considered to be 50% to 60% of your savings invested in high-quality stocks and the rest in fixed income.
+This equation can be tweaked to 40% in stocks if, at 10 years out from retirement, you are within 10% of your ultimate savings goal.

 5. Consider Adjusting or Staggering Your Retirement Age(s)